klsraj/sdp-android-development-pro/GroupProject/Docs/ProjectPlan.md

 	* Leads the team to meet project milestones.
 	* Prioritizes tasks and tracks progress.
 	* Organizes weekly team meetings.
-	* Develops code for the app.
+	* Develops and tests the app.
 	* Executes test cases developed by the Lead Tester.
 * Lead Tester:
 	* Designs test plan.